Sudoku Unique Rectangle Strategy with Examples

 The other day, while driving I came upon a traffic signal.
 The red light was clearly lit, but so was the green.
 I was confused.
 And a little bit scared.
 A few more brown strands turned gray.

-Suppose you are working hard on a puzzle.
+Suppose you are working hard on a sudoku puzzle.
 You get to the end.
 You see that no matter what, you cannot uniquely identify the solution.
 The puzzle has two (or more) valid solutions!

 Puzzle solvers are enamored by the latter situation to the same extent drivers are endeared to the former.